VadimDez/frontend-starter/README.md

 Take note of the "NodePort:" line as <nodeport>

 Run `bx cs workers <name-of-cluster>`, and note the public IP as <public-IP>.

+### Styling
+`ng-bootstrap` is being used for the styling framework.
+[Documentation](https://ng-bootstrap.github.io/#/components/alert/examples)

+If you want to remove it (and use another styling framework),
+- Remove the `bootstrap` and `@ng-bootstrap/ng-bootstrap` dependencies in `package.json`
+- Remove the line `node_modules/bootstrap/dist/css/bootstrap.min.css` from the styles configuration in `angular.json`
+- Remove the components under `src/app/components` and the references in `app.component.html`

 ### Licence